Founder & Executive Director

 Janet is a native of Michoacán, Mexico, and moved to Siler City with her family in 2000.
 Janet graduated from Jordan Matthews High School in 2013.
 She is the first generation in her family to attend college receiving a certificate in Electronic Engineering Technology from CCCC.
 Janet decided to change her career after meeting Ilana Dubester in April 2016 while she was working as an intern at Chatham Habitat for Humanity under the WIA program.
 The Hispanic Liaison had helped her mother and family in the past, and Janet wanted to give back to her community.
 As a child, Janet was an avid listener of The Liaison’s weekly youth radio show “Teen Shout”.
 Janet joined our staff in May 2016.
 She is a fluent in English and Spanish.
 Janet is currently pursuing a degree in Office Administration at CCCC.

-Program Manager, Leadership & Civic Engagement
+Program Manager, Advocacy & Civic Engagement

 Paola was born and raised in San Pedro Sula, Honduras.
 She moved to NC in 2010 with her family and completed high school in Wayne County.
 In 2019, she graduated from East Carolina University in Greenville with a BA of Science in University Studies, with a concentration in Health and Wellness and a minor in Psychology.
 Most recently, she served as the Community Partnerships and Public Affairs Coordinator for AMEXCAN (Association of Mexicans in North Carolina), where she focused on social change efforts regarding education, leadership, health, and Hispanic culture.
 At The Liaison, her role is to defend and advance the rights of the Hispanic community at the local and state levels.